crazysparrow69/tododoo_backend/README.md

 # Our production and development links
 Attention!!!
 You need to wait a couple of minutes before the website loads.
+It is a bug of hosting platform we are using, we will work on it later.

 [Prod link](https://my-tododo.vercel.app/)